How Quit Smoking Medicines Help

-The Centers for Disease Control and Prevention (CDC) published new resources that highlight the ways nicotine replacement therapies help tobacco users quit.
+The Centers for Disease Control and Prevention (CDC) published new resources that highlight the ways quit smoking medicines also called nicotine replacement therapies help tobacco users quit.
 Here are some key takeaways:

 3 Reasons Nicotine Replacement Therapy (NRT) Helps You Quit

-Evidence proves that NRT is a highly successful tool.
+Evidence proves that Quit Smoking Medicines (NRT) is a highly successful tool.
 In this article, the CDC dives into the three main reasons why NRT works: